Really-Simple-Plugins/really-simple-ssl-social/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 2.0.6 =
+* Fixed a bug where not logged in user click would not result in clearing of the share cache

 = 2.0.5 =
+* Notice: please check the selected social services after upgrading!
 * Tweak: Added pinterest to share buttons
 * Tweak: changed default share cache expiration to one day
 * Tweak: easy select the social services you want to use